 - 1970 – Mendelssohn’s Elijah

-- 1972 – Christopher Steel’s Jerusalem
+- 1972 – Christopher Steel’s Jerusalem (Bach Society Commission)

 - 1986 – Geoffrey Burgon’s Revelations

-Works by a large number of other composers have also been performed, composers such as Brahms, Mozart, Dvorak, Schubert, Monteverdi, Stravinsky, Bruckner, Vivaldi, Elgar, Britten, Vaughan Williams and Tippett.
+Works by a large number of other composers have also been performed, composers such as Bernstein, Brahms, Dyson, Mozart, Dvorak, Schubert, Monteverdi, Orff, Stravinsky, Bruckner, Vivaldi, Elgar, Britten, Vaughan Williams and Tippett.
 A particular feature of the Society’s work has been the performance of less familiar contemporary works, early examples being John Joubert’s The Martyrdom of St Alban and Anthony Hedges’ Epithalamion.